visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 When the `TileLayer` is used with a geospatial view such as the [MapView](/docs/api-reference/core/map-view.md), x, y, and z are determined from [the OSM tile index](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).

 When the `TileLayer` is used used with a non-geospatial view such as the [OrthographicView](/docs/api-reference/core/orthographic-view.md) or the [OrbitView](/docs/api-reference/core/orbit-view.md), `x` and `y` increment from the world origin, and each tile's width and height match that defined by the `tileSize` prop.
 For example, the tile `x: 0, y: 0` occupies the square between `[0, 0]` and `[tileSize, tileSize]`.
-If you need to offset the `z` level at which the tiles are fetched, there is a `tileOffset` prop.
+If you need to offset the `z` level at which the tiles are fetched, there is a `zoomOffset` prop.

 ## Properties